-The Academy's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - Regular reviews by the Finance and Personnel Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; and - Identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint EES for Schools as Internal Auditor.
+The Board of Trustees has decided to employ Juniper Education as Internal Auditor.

-The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-In particular the checks carried out in the current period included
+The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
+In particular, the checks carried out in the current period included: